DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/pike-10-2022/index.md

 - article-journal
 publication: '*Journal of Cognitive Neuroscience*'

-abstract: Abstract The transition to principal investigator (PI), or lab leader, can be challenging, partially due to the need to fulfil new managerial and leadership responsibilities.
+abstract: The transition to principal investigator (PI), or lab leader, can be challenging, partially due to the need to fulfil new managerial and leadership responsibilities.
 One key aspect of this role, which is often not explicitly discussed, is creating a supportive lab environment.
 Here, we present ten simple rules to guide